chudkowsky/howcryptoworksbook/Chapter_02_Ethereum_Ecosystem.md

 Think of gas as the fuel that powers Ethereum's world computer.
 Every operation, from sending ETH to your friend to executing a complex smart contract, consumes a specific amount of this computational fuel.
 A simple transfer burns through 21,000 units of gas, while more complex operations require proportionally more.

 When discussing fees, Ethereum users work with specific denominations.
-While **wei** represents the smallest possible unit of ether (like a penny to a dollar), most fee discussions happen in **gwei**—a more practical unit that's one billionth of an ether.
+While **wei** represents the smallest possible unit of ether (1e-18 ETH), most fee discussions happen in **gwei**—a more practical unit that's one billionth of an ether.
 This makes gas prices easier to discuss without drowning in decimal places.

 The real breakthrough came with **EIP-1559**, which fundamentally transformed how Ethereum handles fees.
 Before this upgrade, users participated in a chaotic auction system, constantly trying to outbid each other for block space.
 EIP-1559 introduced a more elegant solution with two components: